 - Poster image to set an image as the preview for the video player, also possible for audios.

-- Autostart gives the option to automatically play media upon page load or wait for visitor's input.
+- Autostart gives the option to automatically play media upon page load or wait for visitor's input(not for playlists)

-- Repeat media controls to repeat media automatically or play just once.
+- Repeat media controls to repeat media automatically or play just once(not for playlists).